Tears in the Rain: Plot

 Casey and Hamden end up going to a pub owned by Billie Cooper, the person in the address book.
-Billie confirms that Jessie was in England during the war following Frank, Casey's father.
+Billie confirms that Jessie was in England during the Second World War following Frank, Casey's father.
 Billie tells her about a fateful mission in which Frank was believed to have died trying to save Billie's husband.
 Billie also confirms that Richard and Jessie knew one another and that their interest in each other angered Richard's old friend, Emily.
 As the two are talking Hamdan finally calls a PI to investigate Casey.

 Later at Michael's apartment, Casey and Michael discuss the latest revelations.
 This leads to a discussion of their feelings and a proposal of marriage from Michael.
 After at first questioning whether he means it, Casey accepts.

 Having been told about Michael’s desire to marry Casey, Richard goes to meet with Hamdan at Bredon Enterprises to find out the results of the investigation on Casey.
 He not only learns that Casey's record is clear, but that Frank was discovered not to have died around the time that Jessie vanished.
 This changes his whole perspective on what happened, and he contacts Michael who Casey alone at his apartment to go to see him.
 While he is gone, Casey receives a visit from Michael's mother.
 She turns out to be the family friend, Emily.
 The story she tells reveals the truth about Michael’s parentage and that Jessie is his real mother.

 Casey flees the flat and runs to Hamdan.
 She asks him to take her to the airport without explaining what happened.
 He reluctantly agrees believing she should talk to Michael first.
 Michael gets wind she is leaving and arrives to hear the story about their shared mother.

 Richard confronts Emily about what happened during the war.
 A flashback reveals that in her determination to be the mistress of Bredon Hall and Richard's wife, she manipulated events so that Richard was led to believe that Jessie had abandoned him.
 She then screws the knife in further by revealing to him the truth about Michael.